jmd28/-jmd28.github.io/content/projects/genmus/index.md

 The system uses a trigrams model trained on a few thousand jazz tunes, in the form of textual chord charts.
 The model is then sampled using the previous two chords to inform the choice of the next.

 ### chord voicing
-We can then voice the generated chord symbols as a set of musical pitches, being careful not to create two many dissonances.
+We can then voice the generated chord symbols as a set of musical pitches, being careful not to create too many dissonances.
 This is achieved by using a backtracking constraint solver, which searches combinations of pitches until no harmonic rules are violated.
 As we can see below, the program does a decent job of sticking to idiomatic harmony and voicing!

 ![harmony](analysis.png)